-The Winter Bites Restaurant Week in Windsor, Essex County is a fun way to try a variety of local dishes while still travelling on a budget!
-This festival of food allows you to indulge in a three-course meal at one of the county’s best restaurants for less than $40 (sometimes even as little as $15!).
+The Winter Bites Restaurant Week in Windsor, Essex County, is a fun way to try a variety of local dishes while still traveling on a budget!
+This festival of food allows you to indulge in a three-course meal at one of the country’s best restaurants for less than $40 (sometimes even as little as $15!).
 This is an amazing winter activity that lets you stay warm while adding some layers for the cold winter months!

 Parliament Hill for New Years

 If you plan on being in Ontario, Canada, for New Year, you’ll want to wrap up and head over to Parliament Hill in Ottawa.
 The whole area is transformed into a winter wonderland and New Year celebrations are sure to be in full flow!